Banner

 PartnerHemenway & Barnes

 Eleanor is Partner in the nonprofit practice at Hemenway & Barnes LLP.
-She has over 25 years’ experience representing community action agencies and other tax-exempt organizations in a diverse range of legal, governance and compliance matters.
+She has over 25 years’ experience representing Community Action Agencies and other tax-exempt organizations in a diverse range of legal, governance and compliance matters.
 She provides practical advice on strategic initiatives and day-to-day operations in areas such as shared services and mergers, bylaws, government grants and data privacy and security.
 Prior to joining Hemenway & Barnes, Eleanor served as Executive Director/General Counsel of CAPLAW and as General Counsel of Action for Boston Community Development, Inc. (ABCD), Boston’s Community Action Agency.
 She is a graduate of Georgetown University Law Center and Smith College.

 SocialLink